 ALSO FROM THE USA: 20 ICONIC USA MOMENTS THAT ARE BETTER SHARED TOGETHER

 Back to the desert and Bryce Canyon is just as epic by night as it is by day.
 The Canyon’s strange rock formations and many points to sit and watch from make it a prime viewing spot, and another of the best places to stargaze in the US.

 You don’t have to go totally off the grid to see the stars, Silverthorne in Colorado is a town nestled among the mountains that also happens to have great hikes and plenty of opportunities to gaze into the abyss that is the universe at night.

-A dormant volcano in Hawaii sounds pretty cool right?
+Finally, to round off the list of THE best places to stargaze in the US with a bang: A dormant volcano in Hawaii sounds pretty cool right?
 Well it is, AND it’s the highest point in Hawaii meaning you will literally get as close as you possibly can to the stars (without flying to space).
 The best part?
 They have a big observatory up there and stargazing tours for beginners.
 What are you waiting for?!